 Beyond construction, Carlos has been a persistent force in zoning reform and planning law.
-His work includes complex rezoning files such as 2346 Weston Road and sustained lobbying efforts since 2018 that directly influenced modern Ontario housing legislation, including "Changing Lanes" and Bill 23.
-He did not simply adapt to the new rules; he participated in shaping them.
+His work includes complex rezoning files such as 2346 Weston Road and sustained advocacy since 2018 aligned with Ontario's housing reform direction, including "Changing Lanes" and Bill 23.
+He did not simply adapt to the new rules; he operated inside them while they were still being written.